- Advertisement -spot_img

 • Determine the type of services your competitor provides.
 What is their price point?
 Who are their ideal customers?
 How is the company different from yours?
 How are their distribution channels?
 What is their sales process?
 How is their customer service?
 Do they provide regular discounts and sales?

-• Once you have enough research, compare your business to theirs to see how you stack up.
+• Once you have done enough research, compare your business to theirs to see how you stack up.

 3. Set Up Your Business

-Once you’re confident of your products, it’s time to open shop.
+Once you’re confident of your products, it’s time to open a shop.
 Ensure you conduct an online corporate name search to check if any other business has the name you wish to choose.
 If you confirm it’s available, register it with the United States Patent and Trademark Office (USPTO).
 As you register your business, you also need to select your business structure.
-Are you an LLC, or corporation?
+Are you an LLC or a corporation?
 What is your address and state of registration?

-You also need to get a federal tax number (also known as the employer identification number (EIN), to help you file tax returns and report on business processes.
+You also need to get a federal tax number, also known as the employer identification number (EIN), to help you file tax returns and report on business processes.
 It’s also wise to open a business bank account to separate business funds from personal funds.

 4. Get a Website and Domain

 Since you’re establishing an online business, you need a website and domain.
 A domain name is an address that users use to reach your site.
-Ideally, you should use your business name as the domain, but sometimes, it may be unavailable.
+Ideally, you should use your business name as the domain, but sometimes it may be unavailable.
 You can try different variations of your business name when choosing a domain.

 Invest in a proper e-commerce website because this is your shop.
 You can hire a designer to help you create a suitable and secure site.